 It is the responsibility of the licensee to use the product in accordance with its intended use.
-In support of this, it is recommended domain experts include a statement consistent with the following on all reports.
+In support of this, it is recommended domain experts include a statement consistent with the following on all reports and include the basis for any recommendation made.

 "This report has been generated using clinical decision support software.
-This report is intended to provide adjunctive information only and should not replace clinical judgement.
+This report is intended to provide adjunctive information only and should not replace clinical judgement."